-The ambient dose equivalent, H\(d), is the dose equivalent at a depth, d, in a 30-cm-diameter sphere of tissue, where: a) the radiation field has the same fluence and energy distribution as the point of reference for the measurement; and b) the fluence is unidirectional (i.e., the sphere can be viewed as being in an aligned radiation field).
+The ambient dose equivalent, H(d), is the dose equivalent at a depth, d, in a 30-cm-diameter sphere of tissue, where: a) the radiation field has the same fluence and energy distribution as the point of reference for the measurement; and b) the fluence is unidirectional (i.e., the sphere can be viewed as being in an aligned radiation field).
 Most survey instruments are designed to measure ambient dose equivalent, and international standards are based on the ambient dose equivalent concept.
-The depth of interest is typically 1 cm of soft tissue, as specified in 10 CFR 835.
+The depth of interest is typically 1 cm of soft tissue, as specified in 10 CFR Part 835.

-The personal dose equivalent, $H_p(d)$ , is the dose equivalent in soft tissue at the appropriate depth, d, below a specified point on the body.
+The personal dose equivalent, $H_p(d)$, is the dose equivalent in soft tissue at the appropriate depth, d, below a specified point on the body.
 Obviously, personnel dosimeters should be calibrated in terms of personal dose equivalent.

-In reality, most instruments and personnel dosimeters used at DOE facilities are calibrated in terms of dose equivalent.
+In reality, most instruments and personnel dosimeters used at DOE facilities are calibrated in terms of equivalent dose.
 For example, consider the case in which personnel neutron dosimeters are calibrated on acrylic plastic phantoms at a specified distance from a calibrated neutron source.
-For DOELAP testing, the dose equivalent at this point has been calculated in accordance with ICRP 74, Conversion Coefficients for Use in Radiological Protection Against External Radiation.
+For DOELAP testing, the dose equivalent at this point has been calculated in accordance with ICRP Publication 74 (1996).